Buck-Analytics/Buck-Analytics/README.md

 • Market analysis and opportunity identification
 • Supported sales and growth initiatives
 • Worked with business stakeholders and data

+Requirements Engineering Intern

+• Collected and structured business requirements
+• Created documentation for product and development teams
+• Worked with stakeholders to clarify use cases
+• Helped translate business needs into technical tasks

 ---